aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 ## Specify Save Options when Conversion to EPUB

-Aspose.Words enables converting a Word document into EPUB format using default or custom save options.
+Aspose.Words allows converting a Word document into EPUB format using default or custom save options.
 You can specify a number of options by passing an instance of [HtmlSaveOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.html_save_options) to the Save method.

-The following code example demonstrates how to converts a Word document to EPUB with specifying some custom save options:
+The following code example shows how to converts a Word document to EPUB with specifying some custom save options:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToEPUB-ConvertDocumentToEPUB.cpp" >}}